Mappings to all 10 ASI risks: ASI01–ASI10.

 AI IR Overlay response:

 - MVO-4 Controlled Re-Enable.
 Staged recovery is mandatory to prevent re-triggering the cascade during restoration.
+The dependency-graph re-enablement order specified in Playbook 08 re-enables agents from the leaves of the dependency graph inward; the orchestrator is the last component re-enabled.

 - Maturity Roadmap Level 4 (Resilient).
 Quarterly tabletops should include a cross-agent failure scenario.